Distratto

-"Distratto" is a song recorded by Francesca Michielin, the winner of the fifth series of the Italian talent-show X Factor.
+"Distratto" is the debut single by Italian singer Francesca Michielin, the winner of the fifth series of the Italian talent-show X Factor.

 The song, written by Elisa and Roberto Casalino, was arranged and produced by Andrea Rigonat.

 Michielin performed it for the first time during the semi-final of the show, on 29 December 2011.
 On 5 January 2012, after performing the song for a second time, Michielin was announced the winner, beating runner-up band I Moderni.

 On 6 January 2012, the song was released as a digital download EP, also including three re-recorded covers previously performed during the live shows.
 On 12 January 2012, the single debuted at number one on the Italian Singles Chart and it was later certified double platinum by the Federation of the Italian Music Industry, for domestic downloads exceeding 60,000 units.

 Composition

 The song is a pop ballad with rock and soul influences.
 It was written from the point of view of a woman who is living the end of her relationship with a man unable to understand their problems.